• Latest

 Restrict Background Data:

 Restrictions on background data prevent apps from downloading, uploading, or engaging in any activity when they are not used on mobile data or Wi-Fi.
-This is especially beneficial for applications that regularly communicate with data or look for refreshes.
+This is especially beneficial for applications that regularly communicate with data or look for updates.

 First, you need to open your phone’s Settings app.